Existence of weak solutions for nonlinear drift-diffusion equations with measure data: Introduction

 We now introduce the suitable function classes for \(V\) that will be employed in the construction of weak solutions.
-In the divergence-free case, we adopt a less restrictive classes. \begin{definition} For $m>0$ and $d\ge 2$, we define the following spaces, for $q_1, \, q_2 \in (0, \infty]$: \begin{itemize} \item[(i)] Let $m > 1-\frac{1}{d}$.
+In the divergence-free case, we adopt less restrictive classes. \begin{definition} For $m>0$ and $d\ge 2$, we define the following spaces, for $q_1, \, q_2 \in [1, \infty]$: \begin{enumerate}[(i)] \item Let $m > 1-\frac{1}{d}$.
 The scaling invariant class is defined as

 and the scaling subclass is defined as